 Birth control pills and Breast Cancer: A controversial analogy

-A study conducted by Women’s Contraceptive and Reproductive Experience (Women’s CARE) in the period 1994 to 1998 showed there was no increased risk of breast cancer in current or former users of birth control pills.
-Other researches were also carried out targeting the same and the attempts to evaluate the risks of breast cancer in women who had taken birth control pills in the past year compared to users who haven’t taken pills have been made.
-The findings by the various researches are summarised below:-
+A study by Women’s Contraceptive and Reproductive Experience (Women’s CARE) between 1994 and 1998 showed no increased risk of breast cancer in current or former users of birth control pills.
+Other research was also conducted targeting the same and attempts to evaluate the risks of breast cancer in women who had taken birth control pills in the past year compared to users who haven’t taken pills.
+The findings of the various types of research are summarised below:-

 Objective: To study the possible link between oral contraceptive use and breast cancer risk in women.

-- Dosage of estrogen in pills and risk of breast cancer: When birth control pills contain high doses of estrogen, along with some other formulations, it is likely to increase the risk of breast cancer in women under 50.
-Oral contraceptives containing low-dose estrogen, that is 20 micrograms ethinyl estradiol is considered safe in contrast to the oral contraceptives containing 50 micrograms ethinylestradiol or 80 micrograms of mestranol which is associated with nearly a three-fold higher risk of breast cancer.
+- Dosage of estrogen in pills and risk of breast cancer: When birth control pills contain high doses of estrogen and other formulations, it is likely to increase the risk of breast cancer in women under 50.
+Oral contraceptives containing low-dose estrogen, which is 20 micrograms of Ethinyl estradiol, are considered safe in contrast to the oral contraceptives containing 50 micrograms of ethinylestradiol or 80 micrograms of mestranol, which are associated with nearly a three-fold higher risk of breast cancer.

-- Triphasic combination pills with 0.75 milligrams of norethindrone were linked to more than a three-fold higher risk of breast cancer.
+- Triphasic combination pills with 0.75 milligrams of norethindrone were linked to a three-fold higher risk of breast cancer.

-- Those with a family history of breast cancer, caused due to the mutations in the BRCA1 genes are 11 times higher at risk of the breast cancer and they should use birth control pills carefully.
-However those associated with BRCA2 genes do not pose any threat to health.
+- Those with a family history of breast cancer caused by the mutations in the BRCA1 genes are at 11 times higher risk of breast cancer, and they should use birth control pills carefully.
+However, those associated with BRCA2 genes do not threaten health.

-What the experts caution about the research findings?
+What do the experts caution about the research findings?

-The experts say that the results may be affected by an extraneous factor attributing to increased breast cancer risk while using the contraceptive pills.
+The experts say that the results may be affected by an extraneous factor attributing to increased breast cancer risk while using contraceptive pills.
 Additionally, researchers do not explain why high-dose estrogen pills lead to elevated risk.
-Also, nothing positive is said about estrogen-receptors.
+Also, nothing positive is said about estrogen receptors.
 (This type of cancer needs estrogen to grow).

 Recommendation for women

-The best advice for women taking birth control pills is to get a consultation with a doctor about considering a lower dose estrogen birth control pill that does not have the higher-risk progesterone in it.
-You should not forget to check the specific doses and types of hormones used in oral contraceptives that are inscribed on the packaging.
-Although, there are no chances of elevation of breast cancer by using contraceptives however many other established health adversities may be associated with oral contraceptive pills.
-Also, do not stop the pills by anticipating the likelihood of a disease without a valid ground because the risk of pregnancy will go up if you either stop using birth control pills altogether or use the pills on an unregular basis.
+The best advice for women taking birth control pills is to get a consultation with a doctor about considering a lower dose estrogen birth control pill that does not have the higher-risk progesterone.
+You should not forget to check the specific doses and types of hormones used in oral contraceptives inscribed on the packaging.
+Although there are no chances of elevation of breast cancer by using contraceptives, many other established health adversities may be associated with oral contraceptive pills.
+Also, do not stop the pills by anticipating the likelihood of a disease without a valid ground because the pregnancy risk will increase if you either stop using birth control pills altogether or use the pills on an unregular basis.